John Devereux, Lord of Munsley

-John Devereux, Lord of Munsley, was an Anglo-Norman nobleman living during the reigns of Edward I and Edward II.
+John Devereux, Lord of Munsley, was a nobleman living during the reigns of Edward I and Edward II.
 The Devereux were a prominent knightly family along the Welsh Marches during the thirteenth century, and played an integral role in attempts to control the Welsh Marches during the thirteenth century.

 Ancestry

 John Devereux was born in 1250, a younger son of Nicholas II Devereux of Chanston by his second wife, Joan.
 His father had supported the baronial cause towards the end of the Second Barons' War, and probably died following the Battle of Evesham.
 John would be required to redeem his inheritance in 1279 under the requirements of the Dictum of Kenilworth.
 On 29 September 1278 John Devereux filed a plea for the redemption of 2 carucates of land in Tatington, part of Bullinghope, and Clehonger from Nicholas le Archer.
 He demonstrated that his previous non-appearance was not grounds for denial as he had not been notified, and the redemption was granted.
 Nicholas le Archer redeemed the lands on 2 April 1279 following the receipt 22 pounds, 5 shillings and 6 pennies comprising rent for 3 years.